david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

 The Apple II SSC version was updated by Knut Roll-Lund and EEastman

 ee

                                 * * *

-Note: December 30th 2005

-Windows version has been updated to allow longer filenames Some minor manual and readme corrections.

-Knut Roll-Lund
+Note: April, 2004

+This package now includes both the MS-DOS and Windows versions of the part of ADT which runs on the PC:

+Windows32 version of PC-side program is adt.exe.
+ (by Sean Gugler)

+MS-DOS version of PC-side program is now adtdos.exe.
+ (by Paul Guertin; ADT creator)

+R/

                                 * * *

-Note: December 16th 2006

-ADT client has been updated to work with both SSC and IIgs hardware.
-A protocol error discovered by Joseph Oswalt has been corrected.

-David Schmidt
+Main contents of ADT distribution: adt.exe            -- Windows server executable manual.txt         -- ADT documentation ADT/adt131.dsk     -- Disk image containing ADT 1.31
+ ADT/adt.dmp        -- Object code for ADT
+                       (Monitor dump format).
+ ADTcc/ADTcc.dmp    -- Object code for Communications
+                       Card version of ADT

                                 * * *

-Contents of ADTsscgs folder:

- readme.txt         -- This file.
- adtn_dmp_info.txt  -- Tells about adtn.dmp
- adt130.dsk         -- Disk image containing ADT 1.30

-APPLE II FILES
- adt.asm            -- Source code for ADT (ca65 assembler).
- adt.dmp            -- Object code for ADT (Monitor dump format). adtn.dmp           -- Same as adt.dmp but without LineFeed chars adtcfg.bas         -- Applesoft program to configure ADT.

-PC FILES
- adt.c              -- Source code for adtdos.exe (Turbo C 2.0).
- comm.c             -- Freeware serial port routines for Turbo C. comm.h             -- Header file for above.

-                                * * *
+What's new in version 1.31:

+    1. Integrated a configuration save feature, removed Applesoft configurator

+    2. All 'Dir' command processing goes through buffering now

-What's new in version 1.30:
+What was new in version 1.30:

     1. Merged SSC and IIgs code, both support 115200 baud

-    2. Fixed NAK protocol error when PC discovers a bad checksum (Thanks to Joseph Oswalt for finding and correcting this)
+    2. Only distributed as part of ADTPro's built-in bootstraping support

 What was new in version 1.23: